Hyperbolic Fourier series and the Klein-Gordon equation: Applications to the Klein-Gordon equation

 \subsection{Oscillatory processes and the Klein-Gordon equation}

 Little is known regarding the interpolation of oscillatory processes.
 We can visualize a typical problem as the study of pressure fluctuations inside a natural gas storage facility in terms of a finite number of strategically located pressure gauges.
 Unfortunately, only some numerical methods based on considering solutions with extreme value of entropy are known (see, e.g., \cite{lio}, \cite{ger}).
+We will consider a specific configuration of such gauges for solutions to a particular linear partial differential equation which models oscillatory behavior.
 Since oscillatory processes are associated with hyperbolic partial differential equations, it makes sense to begin with the most basic of such equations, which are the wave equation and the associated eigenvalue problem.
 The eigenvalue problem for the wave operator (for eigenvalues $\neq0$) is called the \emph{Klein-Gordon equation}.
-In one spacial and one temporal dimension, the Klein-Gordon equation may be expressed in suitable alternative coordinates as
+In one spatial and one temporal dimension, the Klein-Gordon equation may be expressed in suitable alternative coordinates as

 If we try for pure complex exponential solutions

 where $\lambda,\mu\in\C$, then

 holds if and only if $\lambda\mu=1$.
 The complex exponential $u$ given by \eqref{eq:puresol0} is bounded in $\R^ 2$ if and only if $(\lambda,\mu)\in\R^2$, so that the bounded pure complex exponential solutions are parametrized by $(\lambda,\mu)\in\R^ 2$ with $\lambda\mu=1$.
 Replacing $\lambda$ by $t$ and $\mu$ by $1/t$, such solutions are given by